Sydney to Adelaide Outback Drive

 2,200 km | 35 hrs | 8+ days

 Broken Hill – an outback mining town of art, historic buildings and unique landscapes – lies just over 1,100 km west of Sydney and 500 km north east of Adelaide.
 All the highlights mentioned in this article, as well as the best places to stay in your campervan, have been mapped below.
 We've mentioned where there are options to stay longer or explore off the beaten track.
 If you take us up on all of them (and they're worth it) you can turn this into an easy and fun 14 day road trip.
 But if time is limited, stick to the schedule laid out here.
+You will also want to spend a few days in Adelaide and Sydney in additional to this road trip.

 If a truck approaches while travelling the outback roads, it is polite (and sensible) to pull over onto the side of the road and wait for it to pass.
 The trucker will thank you for it and you’ll protect your windscreen from flying rocks.